Frequently Asked Questions

 I do not file insurance claims or work directly with insurance companies, but I can give you a receipt at the end of your session, or an automated monthly report.
 You may then use this receipt to file your own insurance claim, but you will still be expected to pay the full fee at each session.

-I want to start therapy, but I want to keep it private from my friends and family.
+I want to start therapy, but I want to keep it private from my friends, family, church, or work.
 Is that possible?

 Confidentiality is your right by federal law.
-Professional ethics and Tennessee law indicate that the client controls confidential information.
+Professional ethics and state law indicates that the client controls confidential information.
 This means that, as a general rule, information shared in session with a therapist will be held in confidence, only shared with others with written permission from the client.
-There are a few exceptions that I cover in depth in our first session together, but in general exceptions include issues of mandated reporting including the client’s risk of hurting themselves or someone else, if there is suspected child or elder abuse, or if the court issues a subpoena.
+There are a few exceptions that I cover in depth in our first session together, but in general exceptions include issues of mandated reporting including the client’s risk of hurting themselves or others, if there is suspected abuse to a vulnerable person (minor, disabled, elderly), or if a judge issues a subpoena.

 I have a family member that I want to start therapy, how do I go about that?

-There are several appropriate reason’s to seek care for someone else, including exploring care options for a minor, someone with a disability, the mentally ill, or an individual seeking care for them and their partner.
+There are several appropriate reason’s to seek care for someone else, including exploring care options for a minor, someone with a disability, the mentally ill, or an individual seeking care for themselves and their partner.
 I am happy to have a consult call to talk about treatment options for a third party, however it is my experience that therapy is not best used as an ultimatum or threat, but rather something that all parties agree to at a philosophical level.
 There are situations where that is not always possible.
-If you are a caregiver and would like to discuss this more, please use the contact form to reach out and we will set up a 15-20 minute call to discuss your specific situation.
+If you want to discuss this more, please use the contact form to reach out and we will set up a 15 minute call to discuss your specific situation.